carlosjhr64/neuronet/README.md

 To model the neuron's rest pulse, we'll say that it has a bias value, it's own stimuli.
 Stimuli from other neurons comes through the connections, so there is a sum over all the connections.
-The stimuli from other transmitting neurons is be proportional to their own pulsetates and the weight the receiving neuron gives them.
+The stimuli from other transmitting neurons is be proportional to their own pulse rates and the weight the receiving neuron gives them.
-In the model we will call the pulserate the neuron's activation.
+In the model we will call the pulse rate the neuron's activation.
 Lastly, to more closely match the code, a neuron is a node.
 This is what we have so far: